Deploy disaster recovery with VMware Site Recovery Manager (SRM)

 Planned migration commences when both primary and secondary Azure VMware Solution sites are running and fully functional.
 It's an orderly migration of virtual machines from the protected site to the recovery site where no data loss is expected when migrating workloads in an orderly fashion.

 Disaster recovery using SRM can be invoked when the protected Azure VMware Solution site goes offline unexpectedly.
-Site Recovery Manager orchestrates the recovery process with the replication mechanisms to minimize data loss and system downtime.
+VMware Site Recovery Manager orchestrates the recovery process with the replication mechanisms to minimize data loss and system downtime.

-Bidirectional Protection uses a single set of paired SRM sites to protect VMs in both directions.
+Bidirectional Protection uses a single set of paired VMware SRM sites to protect VMs in both directions.
 Each site can simultaneously be a protected site and a recovery site, but for a different set of VMs.